Hold a single tone on a piano, or with:

 While the tone plays, vary your own tone, and attempt to make this new, third vibration slow, or stop.
 It doesn't take much!

 We're attempting to match a sound vibration exactly.
 This will train the ear to know if we're sharp (higher in sound), or flat (lower in sound).
 As the same notes get farther apart in sound, the new vibration gets faster.

-Drop or raise your tone a little, and hear the difference from the original tone.
+Either slightly drop or raise your tone, and hear the shift from the original tone.
 The farther you get away, the more dissonant, or uncomfortable the two sounds become.
 Their sound waves start interfering, and the result is noise, or at least dissonance.

 Learning the proper distances between notes, keeps chords and melodies in tune.
 Each will be a sound wave supporter.

 We hear the boundaries of Major, minor, diminished, and Augmented intervals, and predict any key change in advance.
 Tones are no longer a jumble in our head.
 They work together to inspire, according to a reference point, like a root, key, interval, or sound wave.

 As in drawing, a line's curve, angle, and length only make sense in reference to another line.
 Similarly, a tone's pitch and octave relies on another tone for context.
 Hearing these subtle note attributes inspires us to create art from more powerful, individual tools of sound.

 The next page harmonizes with this one, to explain features of sound waves.